 Finally, the nylon means you can easily wash the EZ Glide.
 Even if your deer makes a mess after you field dress it, you won’t have any problem getting your drag ready by the next hunt.
 It even comes in orange for maximum safety.

 Goplus Folding Game Cart

 If you think you can fit a cart in with your gear, this one is a good choice.
-It has a foldable design that makes it easy to carry–and to store for that matter.
+It has a foldable design that makes it easy to carry and to store.
 It keeps the convenience of a cart without sacrificing too much portability.